google/sentencepiece/README.md

   models from sentences.
 Pre-tokenization ([Moses tokenizer](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl)/[MeCab](http://taku910.github.io/mecab/)/[KyTea](http://www.phontron.com/kytea/)) is not always required.
 - **Language independent**: SentencePiece treats the sentences just as sequences of Unicode characters.
 There is no language-dependent logic.
 - **Multiple subword algorithms**: **BPE**  [[Sennrich et al.](http://www.aclweb.org/anthology/P16-1162)] and **unigram language model** [[Kudo.](https://arxiv.org/abs/1804.10959)] are supported.
-- **Subword regularization**: SentencePiece implements subword sampling for [subword regularization](https://arxiv.org/abs/1804.10959) which helps to improve the robustness and accuracy of NMT models.
+- **Subword regularization**: SentencePiece implements subword sampling for [subword regularization] (https://arxiv.org/abs/1804.10959) and [BPE-dropout](https://arxiv.org/abs/1910.13267) which help to improve the robustness and accuracy of NMT models.
 - **Fast and lightweight**: Segmentation speed is around 50k sentences/sec, and memory footprint is around 6MB.
 - **Self-contained**: The same tokenization/detokenization is obtained as long as the same model file is used.
 - **Direct vocabulary id generation**: SentencePiece manages vocabulary to id mapping and can directly generate vocabulary id sequences from raw sentences.